Considerations for setting up international domains

 johns-apparel.de

-for Germany orjohns-apparel.com/en-ca
+for a Germany market orjohns-apparel.com/en-eu

 - If you already use multiple languages with your online store with the URL format